SURFZJY/ChineseAddress_OCR/README.md

 ## About Code
 demo_final.py
-You can simpely use demo_final.py for inference.
+You can simply use demo_final.py for inference.
 Input a picture and output the Chinese address string.
 run_flask.py
 Communicate between server and wechat program using flask
 ocr_whole.py